At under $5 each, Trump's votes came cheap

 She also benefited from spending by the Super PACs supporting her candidacy, which are allowed to raise and spend unlimited amounts of money but cannot coordinate directly with the campaign.
 More than a dozen people, including hedge fund magnate Donald Sussman and global financier George Soros, wrote multi-million checks to Priorities USA, the primary PAC supporting her campaign, according to filings.

-Michael Traugott, a political science professor at the University of Michigan said the traditional U.S. model for picking presidents might seem odd to people in other nations, where campaigns are shorter and require less cash.
+Michael Traugott, a political science professor at the University of Michigan, said the traditional U.S. model for picking presidents might seem odd to people in other nations, where campaigns are shorter and require less cash.

-"The system is clearly broken,” he said.
+"The system is clearly broken," Traugott said.

-(Additional reporting by Michelle Conlin; Editing by Richard Valdmanis and Alistair Bell)
+Additional reporting by Michelle Conlin; Editing by Richard Valdmanis, Alistair Bell and Grant McCool